prividentity/PrivateIdentity-Oldd/Encryption-Engine-setup.md

 3. After changes run `kubectl apply -f ingress.yml`

-4. Run `kubectl get ing` and copy the address you will need to setup route53.
+4. Run `kubectl get ing` and copy the address that you will be used while creating route.

 To setup Route 53 follow https://github.com/openinfer/PrivateIdentity/wiki/Encryption_Engine_Route